kim-brown-1/blog/data_structures/0_primitives.md

 # Primitives

-Coming soon.

 Note: this section is heavily based on C.

-How are they represented in memory?

 ## Bits and Bytes ##
-How the heck does a computer store a bit anyway?
-This isn't a physics blog, so we'll only shortly touch base on this.
+Bits are the most fundamental element of computer science - like atoms in the life sciences.
 A bit can be either 1 or 0, "on" or "off".
-It might be a "tiny dent on a CD or DVD" [2] or a magnetic region.
+How on Earth does a computer store a bit?
+This isn't a physics blog, but the simplest explanation is that it's often a tiny dent or magnetic region on disk or other types of hardware.

-8 bits together are one byte, and 4 bytes are a word (usually).
-Frequently, a character (char) takes up one byte, and any number takes up one word (4 bytes x 8 bits = 32 bits).
+8 bits together form one "byte", and usually 4 bytes make up one "word".
+Generally, a character takes up one byte, and any number takes up one word (4 bytes x 8 bits = 32 bits in one word).

-TODO: hex/ octal, binary

 ## Char ##

-In C, each char takes up one byte and is stored as an integer from -128 to 127 or 0 to 255 (?).
+In C, each char takes up one byte and is stored as an integer from -128 to 127 or 0 to 255.
 Each integer is mapped to a character using a specified maapping, for example ASCII ("American Standard Code for Information Interchange") [1].

 ## Numbers ##

-TODO: signed/ unsigned int, float, etc.

-An unsigned int is pretty simple.
+Now let's think about storing one unsigned (non-negative) integer.
 We use one word (32 bits) to store the integer, so the largest value we can have is 2^32 - 1.
+Why?
+There are two possible values (0 and 1), and 32 slots to store those in.

-We only have to make a slight adjustment to support negative numbers: use the leftmost bit to represent the sign of a number.
-This makes the range -2^31 - 1 to +2^31 - 1.
-2^31 is approximately 2.1 billion.
+We only have to make a slight adjustment to support signed integers (negative or positive): use the leftmost bit to represent the sign.
+This broadens our range enormously - we can now store anything from -2^31 - 1 to +2^31 - 1!
+(2^31 is approximately 2.1 billion).

 Now let's make things a bit more complicated.
 How do we support real numbers, like floats?

 A floating-point number in memory has three separate parts: the sign bit, exponent (e), and "mantissa" (m).
 It represents the number m x 2^e.
+[TODO]